dotnet/msbuild/documentation/High-level-overview.md

 The Binary Logger, also called BinLog, is a structured log that contains all the events within a build.
 It achieves that through its implementation focused on reading events from the build and serializing those in an structured form.
 To read a BinLog the BinLog reader can be used, but it is not officially supported by the MSBuild team.
 It is one of the best tools for debugging MSBuild.

+## Project result cache plugin
+This Project Cache differs from the previous one because it is separate from the main MSBuild code and used mainly for distributed builds.
+It functions as a middle layer between the scheduler and the Project Result Cache.
+So, when the scheduler requests a result for a target or project, the plugin responds first to check all the different distributed nodes for the result.
+To accomplish this, it adds profiles on disk based on hashes of the project or task ID / name.
+When the plugin cache gets a hit on an input, it downloads and copies the file results to the right place, deserializes the resulting payload and provides it to the local engine to continue execution.

+For more in depth information visit [the spec](https://github.com/dotnet/msbuild/blob/main/documentation/specs/project-cache.md).

+## BuildCheck

 ## Resolvers
 There are a few elements within the MSBuild XML that indicate that a call to the .NET SDK is necessary.
 Some examples include:
  - `<Project Sdk="Microsoft.NET.Sdk">`, where you can also define the SDK version
  - `<Import Project="Sdk.props" Sdk="Microsoft.NET.Sdk" />`, for explicit imports.
+ - `<Sdk Name="My.Build.Sdk" Version="1.0.0" />`, another explicit import of the SDK.

 When such interaction is necessary for a project build, the first thing that needs to be done is to figure out where the SDK is installed so MSBuild can access the content.
 This is solved by resolvers, which look for the SDK version that was specified, or gets the latest version.